Skip to main content

 Two Chefs

 The largest microbrewery in Amsterdam may sound like a misnomer, but it’s true: this undertaking from two chefs was founded in 2012 as a way to stock up on ‘funky’ beers they couldn’t find elsewhere, and it quickly grew.
-The facility itself isn’t open for touring, but their new location at FoodBar West offers an opportunity to execute a full-scale taste test as you hop through their rainbow of flavours.
+The facility itself isn’t open for touring, but their location at Two Chefs FoodBar West offers an opportunity to execute a full-scale taste test as you hop through their rainbow of flavours.

 Brouwerij Homeland